anikagup/scRNA-seq-Automation/README.md

 11. To stop the app when you are done, first Press Ctrl C, then run docker-compose down

+Important notes:
-0. Check that no virtual environment (venv) of any kind is running, you want to see the name of your computer as the first thing in the terminal
+1. Check that no virtual environment (venv) of any kind is running, you want to see the name of your computer as the first thing in the terminal
-1. docker-compose build --no-cache
+2. docker-compose build --no-cache # build and save space
-2. docker-compose up -d
+3. docker-compose up -d # to run app after build
-3. Paste "http://localhost:8000/" into browser and upload file to test
 4. If met with errors, paste "docker-compose logs frontend" into terminal and evaluate output
-5. To run code in Docker temporary environment, paste "docker exec -it scrna-frontend bash" into terminal and run "shiny run UI/app.py"

 # scRNA-seq-Automation